Louisiana is best known for great inshore (think redfish!) and offshore saltwater fishing.

 Resident Fishing Licenses

 To obtain licenses at resident rates, proof of residency is required.
-Valid forms of I.D. include (*NOTE: valid ID must be held for 6 months before buying license):
+Valid forms of I.D. include (*NOTE: valid ID must be held for 6 months before buying a license):

 - Louisiana driver’s license